PastelPrism/freecodecamp-legacy/README.md

 This course has the following Certification Projects:

 1. [Build a Palindrome Checker Project](https://pastelprism.github.io/freecodecamp-legacy/course-javascript-algorithms-and-data-structures/build-a-palindrome-checker/) 🏗️ *for now a placeholder template*
-2. Build a Roman Numeral Converter Project 🏗️
+2. [Build a Roman Numeral Converter Project](https://pastelprism.github.io/freecodecamp-legacy/course-javascript-algorithms-and-data-structures/build-a-roman-numeral-converter/) 🏗️ *for now a placeholder template*
-3. Build a Telephone Number Validator Project 🏗️
+3. Build a Telephone Number Validator Project🏗️
 4. Build a Cash Register Project 🏗️
 5. Build an RPG Creature Search App Project 🏗️